FIWARE/catalogue/README.md

 The following Context Broker implementations, supporting the ETSI NGSI-LD API specifications are under incubation:

--   The [Orion-LD Context Broker](https://github.com/FIWARE/context.Orion-LD) Generic Enabler is a NGSI-LD Broker, which supports the NGSI-LD and the NGSIv2 APIs.
-Currently in alpha version, plan is to merge it with the main branch of Orion.
+-   The [Orion-LD Context Broker](https://github.com/FIWARE/context.Orion-LD) Generic Enabler is a NGSI-LD Broker, which supports the NGSI-LD and the NGSI-v2 APIs.
+The current beta release is nearly feature complete, and plan is to merge it with the main branch of Orion.
 -   The [Scorpio Broker](https://github.com/ScorpioBroker/ScorpioBroker) Generic Enabler is an alternative NGSI-LD Broker which can also be used in federated environments
 -   The [Stellio Context Broker](https://github.com/stellio-hub/stellio-context-broker) Generic Enabler is another